reuk/wayverb/docs_source/conclusion.md

 the [Evaluation]({{site.baseurl}}{% link evaluation.md %}) compare the
 simulation results against the Sabine reverb time.
 These approximations have shortcomings, as discussed in the relevant sections.
-It would be more useful to compare obtained results directly against experimentally-obtained IRs of real locations, which would have no such shortcomings.
+It would be more useful to directly compare the results obtained against experimentally-obtained IRs of real locations, which would have no such shortcomings.
 If the simulated results were shown to be within a "just noticeable difference" of the real results, this would be strong evidence of the simulation's suitability for prediction of architectural acoustics.
 These tests would be time consuming, not just because impulse responses would have to be recorded in a physical location, but also because that same location would need to be reconstructed virtually, using the